iotics-live/iotics-Controller/README.md

 ---

 ### Beta Notice
 The Iotics Controller Add-on is currently in **open beta** and supports the Home Assistant Operating System (HAOS) exclusively.
 It serves as the backend for the Iotics mobile and tablet applications.
-A web app version is under development.

 ---